RESPONSIBLE SOURCING

 Within our purchasing department, we are strongly committed to contribute to Henkel‘s Purposeful Growth agenda and its ambitions with our 100% Responsible Sourcing Strategy.

-Our six-stage “Responsible Sourcing Process” is a central element of our strategic risk management and compliance approach, which focuses on risk identification and defining appropriate measures to minimize risk.
+Our six-step “Responsible Sourcing Process” is a central element of our strategic risk management and compliance approach, which focuses on risk identification and defining appropriate measures to minimize risk.
 Based on the assessment of our suppliers’ sustainability performance, we use the resulting transparency to support our buyers in working with suppliers to make lasting improvements in the value chain.
 These continuous improvement processes are based primarily on knowledge transfer and competence building with respect to process optimization, resource efficiency, and environmental and social standards.
 This process is an integral part of all our purchasing activities.
+Using this six-step process, we cover about 97 percent of our purchasing volume in the areas of packaging, raw materials and contract manufacturing.

 Step 1: Pre-check and risk assessment